sharad-s/gophercises-solutions/04-html-link-parser/notes.md

 }
 ```

-### Random
+## Random
  - Practice parsing HTML documents and seeing how to use net/html package
  - Get something up and running first.
 Use  x/net/html pkg.
    - x/net/html are by the go team but not part of the stdlib. sometimes they get merged into the stdlib
    - done this way so it can have a bit more flexibility
  - I still don't understand WHEN to use a pointer when declaring vars/params/structs/return types...
 I understand WHY, but I don't understand WHEN.
-By this i mean dereferencing a var with `*element`
+By this i mean dereferencing a var with `*element` ??
  - `[]...` in Go is the way to spread a slice.
 Similar to spread operator in JS `...[]`
+ - Initialize your return var up top if you already know what you're returning and it's type

 ### Log